 In the fall of 2012, I found myself in a matter of a two-week period suddenly living in the south.
-In the blink of an eye, I went from having a very demanding, fast-paced career in higher education; working and dealing with students concerns 24/7, outside of Philadelphia, Pennsylvania, to packing up our entire lives and relocating to Charlotte, North Carolina.
+In the blink of an eye, I went from having a very demanding, fast-paced career in higher education; working and dealing with student concerns 24/7, outside of Philadelphia, Pennsylvania, to packing up our entire lives and relocating to Charlotte, North Carolina.

 I kept wondering, “how am I going to be a full-time housewife?”